Tax Relief Program for Renters

 - Does not live in public housing and does not receive a state or federal housing subsidy.

 The renter must actually reside in the rented dwelling for at least 6 months of the calendar year for which the credit is sought.
-“Dwelling” includes a mobile home pad on which the renter’s principal residence is placed.
+“Dwelling” is the rental unit that is the renter's principal residence and includes a mobile home pad on which the renter’s principal residence is placed.